sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some people want to close their account to avoid bank fees.
 Most banks (BoA, Chase, Wells Fargo) offer a _student account_ for 5 years from when you sign up.
 Bring your student ID card.
-They don't require any minimum activity other than some nominal balance.
+They don't require any minimum activity other than some nominal balance ($1500 for BoA).

 <section id="Money-Credit" />
 ### Credit Cards